garcinc/noised-topk/README.md

 ```

-For running the experiment on Pl@ntNet-300K, you first need to download the dataset [here](https://zenodo.org/record/5645731#.YfMvN-rMJPY)
+For running the experiments on Pl@ntNet-300K, you first need to download the dataset [here](https://zenodo.org/record/5645731#.YfMvN-rMJPY)
 and then place it as *plantnet* inside a folder named *data*.

 Command lines that were run for obtaining the results can be found in the *cmd_lines.txt* file.